midlantica/LovelyBunchOfCoconuts/content/quotes/the-urge-to-save-humanity.md

 ---
-title: "The urge to save humanity"
+title: 'The urge to save humanity'
 ---

 ## "The urge to save humanity is almost always a false front for the urge to rule."